 Aim to understand your struggles and the root of your arguments with your spouse.
 These are your areas that need healing.
 Giving direct thought to these pressure points can be painful, but it is necessary to prepare yourself to move on.

 Love, acceptance, and forgiveness

 Loving, accepting, and forgiving yourself for problems in your past relationship(s) is the impetus for becoming whole again.
 Wholeness supports our ability to grow, despite the pain of a divorce.

 Realize your ability to chance isn’t dependent on your spouse

 It is possible to consciously uncouple without the support of your spouse.
 You may very well be committed to this type of change, but your spouse is hanging on to rigid perceptions about marriage, anger, and pain.
 Even so, you can be committed to growth and healing and accomplish this in spite of them.

-Givens Givens Sparks is here for you if you and your spouse have decided to part ways.
+Robert Sparks Attorneys is here for you if you and your spouse have decided to part ways.
 Contact a Tampa divorce attorney at our firm today for a confidential consultation to see how we can help.